RudraNilBasu/Game-Manager/README.md

 * Display of full schedule for all employee (Normal Time Table)
 * Display of Time Table only for specific domain of employee (Checkbox).
 For Example - to display the schedule for only sound designers, or only sound and graphics designers

+For more info check out the Documentation (Not updated yet).

 ###Notes

 * All the Database for the project can be found in the "Database" Folder